rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Include Variation Name In The Product Title
 - Include All Variable Products Variations

-You can just select the option and include variable products with or without parent products however you want.
+You can select the option and include variable products with or without parent products however you want.

 **👉 Create A Custom Feed For Any Merchant**